GluuFederation/docs-gg-prod/docs/source/plugin/common-features.md

 Examples:

-Assume that below all path is register in one plugin
+Assume that all paths below are registered in one plugin:

 | Register Path | Allow path | Deny path |
 |---------------|------------|-----------|